nickmmark/hemodynamic-calculations/README.md

 ```math
 stroke Volume = EDV - ESV
 ```
+By rearranging the above equations we get:
 ```math
 VSW = (P_{mean arterial} - P_{filling pressure}) x stroke volume
 ```

+By multiplying by heart rate we can convert VSW to CPO:
 ```math
 CPO = (MAP - {Filling Pressure}) x {Cardiac Output}
 ```

+In order to make the units work (assuming CO in lpm and MAP and RAP in mmHh)
 ```math
 CPO = \frac {(CO - RAP) x MAP}{451}
 ```